-You might be unable to process the full resolution view if your computer is too slow to do so.
-The shortcuts listed above will allow you to quickly adjust your composition rather than manually adjusting by hand.
+You might be unable to process the full-resolution view if your computer is too slow.
+The shortcuts listed above will allow you to adjust your composition rather than manually adjusting by hand quickly.

-Would you believe you can replace the layers in your timeline in After Effects?
-If you want to replace an existing layer in your timeline, simply select the layer, hold down the Option key, then select the layer in your project panel and replace by dropping the new layer on the old layer.
+Can you replace the layers in your timeline in After Effects?
+If you want to replace an existing layer in your timeline, select the layer, hold down the Option key, select the layer in your project panel and replace it by dropping the new layer on the old layer.

 Any layer or set of layers can be quickly split by pressing Command + Shift + D.

-When you select a layer above or below your current layer, you do not need to use your mouse.
+You do not need to use your mouse when you select a layer above or below your current layer.
 You can instead select the next layer using the command + up/down key combination.

-With the graph editor, it's easy to smooth out moving objects in after effects.
+The graph editor makes it easy to smooth out moving objects in after effects.
 The graph editor can be accessed by pressing Shift + F3 while selecting a layer.